Pierre Laval: Trial and execution

 All three of his lawyers declined to be in court to hear the reading of the formal charges: "We fear that the haste which has been employed to open the hearings is inspired, not by judicial preoccupations, but motivated by political considerations".
 In lieu of attending the hearing, they sent letters stating the shortcomings and asked to be discharged as counsel.
 The court carried on without them.
 The president of the court, Pierre Mongibeaux, announced that the trial had to be completed before the general election scheduled for 21 October.
 Mongibeaux and Mornet, the public prosecutors, were unable to control the constant and relentless hostile, vulgar outbursts and heckles from the jury.
 They occurred as heated exchanges between Mongibeaux and Laval became louder and louder.
 On the third day, Laval's three lawyers were with him as the President of the Bar Association had advised them to resume their duties.

 After the adjournment, Mongibeaux announced that the part of the interrogation dealing with the charge of plotting against the security of the state was concluded.
 To the charge of collaboration, Laval replied, "Monsieur le Président, the insulting way in which you questioned me earlier and the demonstrations in which some members of the jury indulged show me that I may be the victim of a judicial crime.
 I do not want to be an accomplice; I prefer to remain silent".
-Mongibeaux called the first of the prosecution witnesses, but they had not expected to testify so soon, and none was present.
+Mongibeaux called the first of the prosecution witnesses, but they had not expected to testify so soon, and none were present.
 Mongibeaux adjourned the hearing for the second time so that the witnesses could be located.
 When the court reassembled half an hour later, Laval was no longer in his place.

 Although Pierre-Henri Teitgen, the Minister of Justice in Charles de Gaulle's cabinet, personally appealed to Laval's lawyers to have him attend the hearings, they declined to do so.
 Teitgen freely confirmed the conduct of Mongibeaux and Mornet and professed that he was unable to do anything to curb them.
 A sentence of death was handed down in Laval's absence.
 His lawyers were refused a retrial.

 The execution was fixed for the morning of 15 October at Fresnes Prison.
 Laval attempted to commit suicide before the sentence by taking poison from a vial stitched inside the lining of his jacket.
 He did not intend, he explained in a suicide note, that French soldiers should become accomplices in a "judicial crime".
 The poison, however, was so old that it was ineffective and so repeated stomach-pumpings revived Laval.
 Laval requested for his lawyers to witness his execution.
 He was shot and shouted, "Vive la France!"
 Laval's wife declared to an English newspaper, "It is not the French way to try a man without letting him speak.
 That's the way he always fought against – the German way."

 His corpse was initially buried in an unmarked grave in the Thiais cemetery until it was buried in the Chambrun family mausoleum at the Montparnasse Cemetery in November 1945.